-Since 2013, Cara has served as the author of Peter Halley’s catalogue raisonné of 1980s paintings, for which she has conducted research and documented nearly 190 of the artist’s early works.
-The resulting publication will be released by JRP|Ringier in 2018.
+From 2013 to 2018, Cara served as the author of Peter Halley’s catalogue raisonné of 1980s paintings, for which she has conducted research and documented nearly 190 of the artist’s early works.
+The resulting publication was released by JRP|Ringier in 2019.
 She published articles on her research on Beuys in the peer-review journals FIELD (2018) and Public Art Dialogue (2013), and the online Seismopolite Journal of Art and Politics (2016).
-She has contributed essays on pedagogy to Art History Teaching Resources website and criticism to US Art.
+She has contributed essays on pedagogy to Art History Teaching Resources website and criticism to the the Brooklyn Rail, Journal for Curatorial Studies, and US Art.

 Cara lectures regularly on art writing for the Bronx Museum’s Artist in the Marketplace (AIM) program.
 She has also taught art history at CUNY’s City College, Hunter College, and Kingsborough Community College, and lectured at the University of Virginia; Decad art space in Berlin; the Universidad de Barcelona, Spain; and Zeppelin Universität, Germany.
 She currently lives in New York, where she is Provost’s Fellow in the Arts in the Center for the Humanities at the Graduate Center.